EMDK/docs/edge/source/api/securenfc/MifareDesfire.md

 **Parameters:**

-authType - Type of authentication to be used.
+`authType` - Type of authentication to be used.

-cardKeyNum - Card key number to be used for authentication.
+`cardKeyNum` - Card key number to be used for authentication.
 Valid range is
             from 0x00 to 0x0D.

-samkey - SAM key to be used for authentication.
+`samkey` - SAM key to be used for authentication.

-samDiverseParams - Diversification parameters for current key.
+`samDiverseParams` - Diversification parameters for current key.
 If diversification
             is not required by current key then this parameter should be NULL.
-This is not supported
+This is not supported, hence application should pass null.

 **Returns:**